Calamvale, Queensland: Sporting

 The Calamvale Leopards are the local junior Australian rules football team.

 Transport

 No train stations are in Calamvale, although Altandi and Runcorn train stations are only about a five-minute drive away.
 Travel to the Brisbane CBD is roughly 30 minutes (off-peak) by car, 40–55 minutes by bus, and 30–45 minutes by train from Runcorn and Altandi railway stations.

-Calamvale is serviced by nine bus routes operated by Brisbane Transport and Park Ridge Transit, as listed below.
-It is in Zone 2 of the TransLink zoning scheme.
+Calamvale is serviced by nine bus routes operated by Transport for Brisbane and Park Ridge Transit, as listed below.
+It is in Zone 2 of the Translink zoning scheme.

 Golden Pond wetlands

 An eco-friendly feature of Calamvale is the Golden Pond Wetlands attached to Calamvale Creek.

 A natural creek (part of a longer channel known as Scrubby Creek, but locally known as Calamvale Creek) and a riparian wetland run through the lower part of Calamvale.
 In the late 1990s, two constructed wetlands relying on storm water runoff were built upstream of the creek on each side of Golden Avenue.
 They are known as the Golden Pond wetlands.

 The wetlands and creek, collectively called the Golden Pond wetland system, provide a small wildfowl habitat and a storm water treatment train designed to improve the quality of storm water runoff as it progresses down the creek.